Deybacsi/clip/README.md

-# clip
-Command Line Intro Player
+# clip - Command Line Intro Player

-Currently this helps running the C64intros 24/7 live twitch channel at: https://www.twitch.tv/c64intros
+Currently this is an "internal" project what helps running the C64intros 24/7 live twitch channel at: https://www.twitch.tv/c64intros

-*on windows:*
+At the moment it's not intended to release this to the big public, code is "as is", and comments are rare.

+If you find here something useful, feel free to (re)use it for your own purposes :)

+**on windows:**
 use mobaxterm to run the .sh files why win? -> better vsync, no screen tearing